Active Directory Security

 Golden Ticket Attacks

 Golden ticket attacks are advanced persistent threats (APTs) that exploit the Kerberos authentication protocol, which is integral to the security of AD environments.
-A golden ticket is a forged Kerberos Ticket Granting Ticket (TGT) that allows attackers to impersonate any AD user, access resources across the network, and often maintain persistence within the system.
+A golden ticket is a forged Kerberos Ticket Granting Ticket (TGT) that allows attackers to impersonate any AD user, bypassing Active Directory security to access resources across the network, and often maintain persistence within the system.

-The attack begins when an adversary gains sufficient privileges to compromise a domain controller, allowing access to the AD database.
+The attack begins when an adversary gains sufficient privileges to compromise a domain controller, thus breaching Active Directory security by accessing the AD database.
 The attacker can extract from the database the Kerberos key, known as the KRBTGT account hash, which is used to create golden tickets.
 These tickets can be repeatedly used for access until the KRBTGT account password is changed, and because they are trusted internally, they often go undetected for long periods.

 How a credential harvesting attack works